InkLinks/InkLinks.github.io/_posts/2020-05-11-A-Beggar-Child.md

 "Why do you beg?
 Don't you go to any school?"<br />
 She cried before me,<br />

-"Ah! was a fine day with a peaceful morning,<br />
+"Ah!
+It was a fine day with a peaceful morning,<br />
 And we were ready, waiting for my granny to pass.<br />
 We knew it had was her time,<br />
 as we were not left with even a single dime.<br />